-On the final page of this "Control Panels and Levers" section, we've included a chart showing the lever categories and uses, as well as the lever colours that were commonly used throughout UK.
+Ribbed metal tops are supplied.
+You can also add the Etched Brass numbers that are available for Cobalt-S levers (1 to 99) panels and levers" section, we've included a chart showing the lever categories and uses, as well as the lever colours that were commonly used throughout UK.